MarkusPiotrowski/wifisocket/Documentation.md

 - **ip**: The IP address of the device, given as dot-separated string.
 Note that the IP address of a socket may change (when dynamically assigned).
 Use `find_sockets(mac)` to get the IP address of a certain device.
 - **command**: A command string in hex format (space-separated or not).
 - **broadcast**: Send to all devices in the local wireless network.
-Default is `False` which means that commands are usually send to a given device, defined by it's IP.
+Default is `False` which means that commands are usually send to a given device, defined by its IP.
 ***

 ### **send_and_forget(*ip, command, broadcast=False*)**